nonoesp/laravel-authenticate/README.md

 ## License

-Thinker is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Authenticate is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Me

-I'm [Nono Martínez Alonso](http://nono.ma), a multi-disciplinary architect.
+I'm [Nono Martínez Alonso](http://nono.ma), an computational designer with a penchant for design, code, and simplicity.
 I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [Getting Simple](http://gettingsimple.com/).
 If you use this package, I would love to hear about it.
 Thanks!